orsoromeo/jet-leg/README.md

 ## What you can do with Jet-leg:
 - compute the Support region of legged robots as in [Bretl. et al. 2008](https://ieeexplore.ieee.org/abstract/document/4598894);
 - compute the Feasible region of legged robots as in [Orsolino. et al. 2019](https://arxiv.org/abs/1903.07999#);
-- compute force polytopes of legged robots;
+- compute force polytopes of legged robots given their URDF;
+- compare different leg designs and understand their consequences on the robot's balancing capabilities;
-- test various formulations of linear, convex or nonlinear optimization problems;
+- test various formulations of linear, convex or nonlinear trajectory optimization problems;

 ## Dependencies